 - Makes 1 gallon of 6.8% Alcohol-by-Volume beer (9-10 12-oz bottles).
 Our best-selling beer harmonizes fragrant grapefruit with bright bitterness, making this...

 The Beer Making Kit has a six-step method.
 It’s quite versatile, allowing you to make a wide range of beer styles.
-This best home brewing kit assists you in brewing a tasty batch of all-grain beer for a true beer experience.
+This best home brewing kit assists you in brewing and bottling a tasty batch of all-grain beer for a true beer experience.